The Guide to Outbound Sales in 2021

 In fact, most sales representatives who practice outbound lead generation report that this sales technique is a critical component of their successful sales program.

-The reason most salespeople harbor such negative thoughts about cold calls (and even the less-intimidating cold email) is because they simply don’t know or don’t understand the strategy behind it.
+The reason most salespeople harbor such negative thoughts about cold calls (and even the less-intimidating cold email) is that they simply don’t know or don’t understand the strategy behind it.

 - Accurate contact information